XSEDE Web Single Sign On Service

 Figure 2.
-Signing on to the Community Software Repository application using the XSEDE Web SSO service
+Signing on to the Research Software Portal application using the XSEDE Web SSO service

 After authentication, the application can use the XSEDE identity provided by the Web SSO service to provide a personalized user experience.
 Meanwhile, the Web SSO service maintains a sign-on session allowing the user to sign on to other Web SSO applications without re-authenticating, until the user explicitly signs off.
 The user may also interact directly with the Web SSO service to link or unlink identities and to review or revoke the permissions given to specific applications.

 Figure 3.
 A researcher at U. of Washington signs on to an application using XSEDE's Web SSO service.